pvieito/PythonKit/README.md

 ## Requirements

-`PythonKit` requires a Swift 4.2 or higher and has been tested both on macOS and Linux.
+`PythonKit` requires Swift 4.2 or higher and has been tested both on macOS and Linux.

 ## Usage